patrickfav/under-the-hood/README.md

 through the `Hood` singleton.
 It is required to use these interfaces to take advantage of using the no-op flavor.

+The interface is used with the `Hood` singleton:

+    Hood.get().*
+    Hood.ext().*

+For default properties/actions/etc checkout the classes in

+    at.favre.lib.hood.util.defaults.*

+as well as `PackageInfoAssembler`.

 ### The DebugView

 Responsible for rendering and the main interface for the Activity/Fragment to the debug pages is the `HoodDebugPageView`.
+Define it in your view

+    <at.favre.lib.hood.view.HoodDebugPageView
+        ...
+    />

+For themes see section below.

-The initialize the view it needs a `Pages` object:
+To initialize the view it needs a `Pages` object:

     debugView.setPageData(pages);